Niv2023/ost2pst/README.md

 NOTES:
   1)	The tool only supports UNICODE OST/PST
-  2)	The conversion process can take a few minutes (depending on the nr of emails)
+  2)	The conversion process can take a few minutes (depending on the email's nr/size)
   3)	This tool converts the OST data to PST, it does not provide emails previews/exports
       -	For that you may check https://github.com/Dijji/XstReader (I’ve learned a lot about OST/PST files from this tool)
   4)	OST files are usually located on C:\Users\<username>\AppData\Local\Microsoft\Outlook